AI pioneer warns of fragmentation

 Mortal sin

 EHR integration is just one of the technical hurdles.
 Added to that are issues such as data extraction, CE certification, continuous data monitoring and cloud hosting.
-Taken together, they make the costs "far too high for a point solution," Kroese said.
-"We have paid a learning fee in this regard over the past decade.
+Together, they make the cost "far too high for a point solution," Kroese said.
+"We've paid learning money in this regard over the past decade.
 We obviously had to start somewhere.
 And then a point solution is the logical starting point.
 But the fact that ten years later in the Netherlands we keep starting this over and over again in hundreds of places is a mortal sin.
 In the future, healthcare providers will be using dozens and perhaps hundreds of AI-based insights and predictions.
 If those are all point solutions, it becomes unaffordable, un-implementable and unmanageable."

 AI hype